 On a world-wide basis, mites are important nuisance pests and some are capable of transmitting disease agents.
 Fortunately, the mites that we commonly encounter in North Carolina do not transmit disease agents that affect people.
-The majority of mites are free-living, but thousands of species are parasites of animals or plants.
+The majority of mites are free-living.
+Some are benerificial feeding on decaying organic matter while others are predators of insects and other mites.
+There are also thousands of species that are parasites of animals or plants.
 Most of these are external parasites (i..e., they feed on the exterior of their hosts), but some species inhabit the ear canals, lungs, intestine and bladder of vertebrates, particularly domestic animals.
-Their biting and bloodsucking behavior causes considerable discomfort to their hosts and a few species also cause serious allergic reactions, such as asthma, in people.
-Because of their relatively small size, mites are often the "suspects" of a whole range of biting/itching problems.
+Their biting and bloodsucking behavior can cause considerable discomfort to their hosts and a few species also cause serious allergic reactions, such as asthma, in people.
+Because of their relatively small size, mites are often the "suspects" of a whole range of biting/itching symptoms.
 Understanding mite biology and the symptoms associated with mite infestations can help determine if they are the actual cause of a particular problem.

 Sarcoptes scabiei, commonly known as the scabies, mange or itch mite, is a parasite of humans and other animals.
 Scabies mites are host-specific.
 The varieties of scabies that infest domestic animals can penetrate the skin of humans and cause the typical itching and rash, but they cannot complete their life cycles there.
 The adult female burrows into the outer layer of the skin (epidermis) where she feeds on tissue fluids and lays eggs that she cements to the floor of the burrow.
 Females lay eggs at a rate of up to 3 per day for a period of 8 weeks, producing about 200 eggs over her lifetime.
 These eggs hatch in 3-4 days and the newly-hatched larvae emerge from the burrows onto the surface of the skin and molt to form the first nymphal stage.